Liny-TheLynx/Liny-TheLynx/README.md

 ## Lynx-Y

 👔 Lynx-Y is my art brand.
-Here you can order or buy almost naany art.
+Here you can order or buy almost any art you want from us.

 🌐 Website: https://sites.google.com/view/lynx-y/